microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Microsoft.Graph.Search.md

 Update the navigation property quota in external

 ### [Update-MgExternalConnectionSchema](Update-MgExternalConnectionSchema.md)
-Update the properties of a schema for an externalConnection.
+Update the navigation property schema in external

 ### [Update-MgExternalIndustryDataConnector](Update-MgExternalIndustryDataConnector.md)
 Update the navigation property dataConnectors in external